Utilizing Resource Estimation for the Development of Quantum Computing Applications: Introduction

 On the basis of that, more informed and, thus, better design space parameters are derived.
 Overall, the workflow complementation eventually provides valuable insights for the development of future quantum technologies and promising applications for them due to its versatility and applicability across different stages of quantum computing application development.
 In other words, this enables \mbox{end-users} already today to check out the promises of possible future quantum computing applications, even if the corresponding hardware to execute them is not available yet.

 The remainder of this work is structured as follows: \autoref{sec:motivation} describes the current workflow to solve problems using quantum computing. \autoref{sec:proposed} outlines how resource estimation can complement the flow in the absence of \mbox{large-scale} quantum computers.
-Then, the complemented workflow is applied to a representative \mbox{use-case} in \autoref{sec:use_cases} based on a \mbox{real-world} problem instance from the domain of chemistry to demonstrate its advantages and is discussed in \autoref{sec:discussion}. \autoref{sec:conclusion} concludes this work.
+Then, the complemented workflow is applied in a representative case study in \autoref{sec:use_cases} based on a \mbox{real-world} problem instance from the domain of chemistry to demonstrate its advantages and is discussed in \autoref{sec:discussion}. \autoref{sec:conclusion} concludes this work.